Social Insurance Number

 Keeping your Social Insurance Number Safe

-- How can I protect my Social Insurance Number and my SIN card?
+- How can I protect my SIN?

 - Who can ask for my SIN and when don't I have to provide my SIN?